Horizon-Hosting/documentation/src/pages/legal/acceptable-use-policy.md

 ## Overview

-This Acceptable Use Policy (“AUP”) describes the policies of Horizon Hosting, Old Airfield Farm, Gloucester, Gloucestershire GL2 7NG, United Kingdom of Great Britain and Northern Ireland (the), email: legal@horizonnetworks.uk, phone:
+This Acceptable Use Policy (“AUP”) describes the policies of Horizon Hosting Limited, Old Airfield Farm, Gloucester, Gloucestershire GL2 7NG, United Kingdom of Great Britain and Northern Ireland (the), email: legal@horizonnetworks.uk, phone:
 07421353203 on the use, management and access that you are granted with when